Panmoni/yapbay-api/README.md

 The API interacts with the YapBayEscrow smart contract deployed on the Celo Alfajores testnet using ethers.js.
 The contract handles:

-- Creating escrows
+- Creating escrows between buyers and sellers
 - Funding escrows with USDC
 - Marking fiat as paid
 - Releasing funds to the buyer
-- Cancelling escrows
+- Cancelling escrows when conditions are not met
-- Handling disputes
+- Handling disputes with bond requirements
+- Supporting sequential escrows (linked trades)

+Key contract functions include:
+- `createEscrow`: Initializes a new escrow agreement
+- `fundEscrow`: Deposits cryptocurrency into the escrow
+- `markFiatPaid`: Confirms fiat payment has been made
+- `releaseEscrow`: Releases funds to the buyer
+- `cancelEscrow`: Cancels the escrow and returns funds to the seller
+- `openDisputeWithBond`: Initiates a dispute with a bond requirement
+- `respondToDisputeWithBond`: Responds to a dispute with evidence
+- `resolveDisputeWithExplanation`: Resolves a dispute with arbitrator decision

 ## Development